adobe/S3Mock/README.md

 It has been created to support local integration testing by reducing infrastructure dependencies.

 The `S3Mock` server can be started as a standalone *Docker* container, through the *Testcontainers*, *JUnit4*, *JUnit5* and *TestNG* support, or programmatically.

+## Changelog

+See the [changelog](CHANGELOG.md) for detailed information about changes in releases and planned changes.
+We also use GitHub's [releases](https://github.com/adobe/S3Mock/releases) to document changes.

 ## Implemented S3 APIs